sitruklaq/Adhesion-Tester/README.md

 ![setup](Images/Setup.png)

-## Main Components

-There are three main components:

-- stepper motor/motor controller (Oriental Motor)

-- Force gauge (Mark-10 M4 25N)

-## Accessory Components
+## Capability

-- Linear Rail (From an old printer)
-- Breadboard (Newport Aluminum 1ftx1ft Breadboard)
-- Adjustable Backing Plate (Custom Milled)
-- Motor-Stage Couplings (unknown)
-- USB to RS-485 converter
+This device is designed to test various forces under linear displacement.
+For example: Adhesion, Friction, or Tensile Strength.
+The device is built upon a modular breadboard which means it can be modified to run many different tests.

 ## Force Capacity, Resolution, and Accuracy

 The Mark-10 M4 25N has a working range of +-25N with a resolution of  0.01N and accurate to +-0.2% of 25N.

+## Construction & Components

+Physical Base:
+- Base breadboard (Newport Aluminum 1ftx1ft Breadboard)
+- Linear Rail and aluminum plate (From an old printer)
+- X,Y fine adjustment & Sample holder (Newport 461)
+- Force Gauge to Linear Rail coupling plate (custom milled)
+- Stepper Motor to Linear Rail coupling (McMaster Carr ???)

+Electrical Components:
+- Stepper motor/Motor controller (Oriental Motor)
+- Force gauge and Accessory Kit (Mark-10 M4 25N)
+- USB to RS-485 converter

-## Attachment Tips
+Attachment Tips:
 The force gauge included the following attachment tips:

 ![image of included attachments](Images/Attachments.png)

-A custom milled attachment piece has also been created to attach onto the 'flat accessory to generate a larger surface area.
+A custom milled attachment piece has also been created to attach onto the 'flat accessory to generate a larger surface area (1.2"x1.2").

 ![image of custom attachment](Images/customattachment.png)